Dev Mode. Emulators used.

 Okay we are now into our introduction items.

-PTA 4 approval of the educational specifications for the Magnolia Elementary School renovation and additional project.
+PTA 4 approval of the educational specifications for the Magnolia elementary school renovation and additional project.

 Can we hear from Ops Chair?